GoogleCloudPlatform/mlops-on-gcp/model_serving/caip-load-testing/README.md

 * [locust](locust) - A folder containing [Kustomize](https://kustomize.io/) manifests to deploy Locust to a GKE cluster and a [locustfile](https://docs.locust.io/en/stable/writing-a-locustfile.html) script demonstrating how to load test the AI Platform Prediction REST API `predict` method.

-* [test](test) - A folder contains sample data for running the load test, and sample results produced of the test.
+* [test_images](test_images) - A folder contains sample image data for running the load test on the ResNet image classification model.

 ## Environment setup